jbarus/BasketSplitter/README.md

     <systemPath>${path_to_library}</systemPath>
 </dependency>
 ```
-3. Alternatively you can download source code and compile it yourself using ```mvn clean package```.
+3. Alternatively, you can download the source code and compile it yourself using ```mvn clean package```.
-Output library should be in the target directory under basket-1.0 name.
+The output library should be in the target directory under the name basket-1.0.
-4. Add mentioned earlier dependency.
+4. Add the mentioned dependency to your project.